andrewjw/site/_posts/2012-02-10-back-garden-weather-in-couchdb-part-5.md

 flickr_imagelink: 'https://www.flickr.com/photos/shelley_dave/6818597069/'
 flickr_imagename: 'Snow falling'
 ---
-After a two week gap the recent <a href="http://www.bbc.co.uk/news/uk-16899453">snow in the UK</a> has inspired me to get back to my series of posts on my weather station website, <a href="http://www.welwynweather.co.uk">WelwynWeather.co.uk</a>.
+After a two week gap the recent [snow in the UK](http://www.bbc.co.uk/news/uk-16899453) has inspired me to get back to my series of posts on my weather station website, <a href="http://www.welwynweather.co.uk">WelwynWeather.co.uk</a>.
 In this post I'll discuss the <a href="http://www.welwynweather.co.uk/records">records page</a>, which shows details such as the highest and